 To read the text of Ainlay’s speech, click here.

 Also at Convocation, Ainlay welcomed the Class of 2018.
 The 575 first-year students were selected from among 5,406 applicants, one of the most competitive years in the College’s admissions history.

 Therese A. McCarty, the Stephen J. and Diane K. Ciesinski Dean of Faculty and Vice President for Academic Affairs, presented the Stillman Prize for Excellence in Teaching to Andrew Morris, associate professor of history.
 Morris began at Union 2003.
 The prize was created by David I. Stillman ’72, Abbott Stillman ’69 and Allan Stillman in honor of Abraham Stillman, father and grandfather.
 It is given annually to a faculty member to encourage outstanding teaching.

 McCarty also recognized the students who made the Dean’s List last year.
 Their names are on a plaque that will be displayed in Reamer Campus Center.

 Drew Ivarson ’15 received the Hollander Prize in Music, established by Lawrence J. Hollander, dean of engineering emeritus.
 A double major in computer science and arts, Ivarson performed Allegro from Piano Sonata No. 18 in E-flat Major, Op.
 31, No. 3 by Beethoven.

-The convocation opened with remarks from William A. Finlay, College marshal and professor of theater and dance; Mark Walsh ’76, chairman of the Board of Trustees; Ron Bucinell, associate professor of mechanical engineering and chair of the Faculty Executive Committee; and Ben Saperstein ’15, Student Forum president.
+The convocation opened with remarks from William A. Finlay, College marshal and professor of theater and dance; Mark Walsh ’76, chair of the Board of Trustees; Ron Bucinell, associate professor of mechanical engineering and chair of the Faculty Executive Committee; and Ben Saperstein ’15, Student Forum president.